“I’m telling you,” said Tess, for the second time.

 * * *

 Megaera caught the baron’s eye under his hood and tilted her head for a private conference.
-A little apart, they turned their backs on the party.
+A little ways off, they turned their backs on the party.
 She said, “I think she’s lying.
 Call the others off and leave me alone with her?
 I won’t hurt her,” Megaera said.

 “Tell me your plan.”